Castle Rock Entertainment

-Castle Rock Entertainment is an American independent film and television production company founded on June 19, 1987 by Martin Shafer, director Rob Reiner, Andrew Scheinman, Glenn Padnick, and Alan Horn.
+Castle Rock Entertainment is an American independent film and television production company that was founded on June 19, 1987 by Martin Shafer, Andrew Scheinman, Glenn Padnick, Alan Horn, and Rob Reiner.

+Castle Rock produced several films, including When Harry Met Sally (1989), Misery (1990), City Slickers (1991), and In the Line of Fire (1993), along with television series, like Seinfeld.

 History

 Origins

 Rob Reiner named the company in honor of the fictional Maine town of the same name that serves as the setting of several stories by author Stephen King, which itself is named after the fictional mountain fort in William Golding's 1954 novel Lord of the Flies.
-The logo consists of a lighthouse.
+The logo consists of a lighthouse with the sun rising behind it.

-Reiner and Scheinman already had a production company.
-They were friends with Shafer, who worked with Horn at 20th Century Fox at the time.
-Horn was disappointed at Fox and agreed to join the trio in forming the company.
-Horn brought along Padnick, who was an executive at Embassy Television.
-In Castle Rock, Horn became the CEO, Shafer ran the film division, Padnick ran television, and Reiner and Scheinman became involved in the development of productions.
+Reiner and Andrew Scheinman already had a production company.
+They were friends with Martin Shafer, who worked with Horn at 20th Century Fox at the time.
+Alan Horn was disappointed at Fox and agreed to join the trio in forming the company.
+Horn brought along Glenn Padnick, who was an executive at Embassy Television.
+At Castle Rock, Horn became the chief executive officer (CEO), Shafer ran the film division, Padnick ran television, and Reiner and Scheinman became involved in the development of productions.

 The company was originally backed by The Coca-Cola Company, then the parent company of Columbia Pictures.
 Coca-Cola and Castle Rock's founders jointly owned stakes in the company.
-Months after the deal, Coca-Cola exited the entertainment business, and was succeeded by Columbia Pictures Entertainment, Inc.
+Months after the deal, Coca-Cola would move away from the entertainment business by merging its film and television assets (Columbia Pictures and Coca-Cola Television) with TriStar Pictures to form Columbia Pictures Entertainment, Inc.

-The then-new company, originally called Castle Rock Productions, was targeted to a minimum of 15 features over a 5-year period at a 3-picture a year pace, with support from then-Columbia Pictures CEO David Puttnam, following the box office success of the film Stand by Me, which was produced by Act III Communications (controlled by Reiner's colleague Norman Lear; the film had been in production at Embassy when Lear sold Embassy to Columbia and Lear subsequently paid for production to continue).
+The then-new company, originally called Castle Rock Productions, was targeted to a minimum of 15 features over a five-year period at a three-picture per year pace, with support from then-Columbia Pictures CEO David Puttnam, following the box office success of the film Stand by Me (1986), which was based on the Stephen King novella The Body and produced by Act III Communications (controlled by Reiner's colleague Norman Lear; the film had been in production at Embassy Pictures Corporation when Lear sold Embassy to Columbia, and Lear subsequently paid for production to continue).